Colorado community comes together in mourning

 "The pain is still raw," Aurora Mayor Steve Hogan said.
 "The healing has yet to begin."

-In the middle of a sea of people spread across the lawn in front of the Aurora Municipal Center, a bright eye-catching burst of pink stood out: two-dozen friends of victim Micayla Medek were clad in bright shades of pink, her favorite color.
+In the middle of a sea of people spread across the lawn in front of the Aurora Municipal Center, a bright eye-catching burst of pink stood out: two-dozen friends of victim Micayla Medek were clad in bright shades of pink, her favourite colour.
 Hot pink, deep pink, soft pink and off pink.

 The popular 23-year-old was working at a local sandwich shop and saving up for a trip to India.
 She had gone with six other friends to see the movie.
 They all survived but she was killed.